duneroadrunner/scpptool/README.md

 The first step is to [download](https://github.com/duneroadrunner/scpptool/archive/master.zip) and extract (or clone) the repository.
 Then just run the `build_myscpptool.sh` script.

 If you're not running an Ubuntu x86_64 system, then it will instruct you to download the clang/llvm pre-built binaries for your system and indicate the directory where they were extracted to.
+(On some systems, clang/llvm may require you to install other prerequisites.
+Those should be indicated by compile errors.
+At which point you can just install the requirements and rerun the build script.)

 The build script does not require root privileges.